eyereasoner/eye/let-turtle/README.md

     )].
     ```

-- eyelet-turtle supports reasoning with backward rules described in turtle
+- eyelet-turtle supports reasoning with backward rules described in RDF Turtle
   e.g.
     ```
     # is the age of a person above some duration?